What could be in your water?

 - Commercial Applications for Water Testing: Buyers Guide – Water Testing on vessels, ships as well as water tanks in remote locations

-Disclaimer: Only opinions based upon our own personal experience or information detailed in academic journals or other publications is cited.
+Disclaimer: All guidelines and recommendations accurate at time of publishing.
+Please check current regional / local guidelines relevant to your situation.
+We can not be held responsible for any information published on this webpage.
+The limits provided are for guidance only, we do not provide compliance statements.
+If the results are being used for compliance to a specific requirement or standard, then please use this for reference.
+Only opinions based upon our own personal experience or information detailed in academic journals or other publications is cited.
 This has been done exclusively for anyone who is interested in this subject but is not intended to replace proper analysis.
 We cannot accept responsibility and liability of any kind which may result from the application of this information.
 We always recommend to consult an expert to discuss any test results or get a full recommendation on the specific subject and specific to your situation by an expert.

 This information is owned by SimplexHealth and you do NOT have the right to reprint, sell, auction or distribute this information.